Procedure for DGA1031 Research Problem

 After the oral presentations, the program director completes a results form for each student, taking into consideration topic identification (5%), written work (75%), and the oral presentation (20%), and sends the final results of the DGA1031 for all students to the Graduate Studies Office.
 Once the Graduate Studies Office has received the results, it delivers them to students.

-Students who successfully complete their research problem can register for stage 2 of the doctoral exam, which is the written exam (DGA1032).
+Students who successfully complete their research problem can register to stage 2 of the doctoral exam, which is the written exam (DGA1032).
 If a student fails, he or she will be advised by the Graduate Studies Office (at his or her ÉTS email address) that he or she can then take the course again the next semester.
 Re-taking the course is only authorized once.

 5. Composition of the jury in preparation for the written examination